Building Polymers with Neural Network Potentials

 But simulating polymers is difficult because there are thousands of atoms and quantum-mechanical effects are relevant.
 These factors make high-quality simulations expensive.

-However, recent ml advancements significantly bring down the cost of these calculations (since they run in O(n) rather than O(n^3), where n is the number of atoms).
+However, recent ml advancements significantly bring down the cost of these calculations (since they run in O(nlogn) rather than O(n^3), where n is the number of atoms).

 These models are often used to predict the properties of a material directly.
 However, we can use these models to do more.
 To create realistic-looking polymers in a computer: